THE HABITAT PROGRAM

 Begin collecting the following documents that will need to be turned in with your application, for both the applicant and co-applicant:

-- Copies of last three months of pay stubs for each applicant
+- Last three months of pay stubs for each person earning income

-- Copies of the last two years of tax returns & W2s of each applicant
+- Last two years of tax returns for each person earning income

-- Copies of the last two months of bank statements of each applicant
+- Last two months of bank statements for each applicant

-- Copies of drivers license or state identification card of each applicant
+- Copies of drivers license or state identification card for each member of household

-- Copies of social security card of each applicant
+- Copies of social security card for each member of household

 - Verification of SSI/Disability for all applicable household members